Related News for Aron Stubbins

 2023 Stanford University Annual Assessment of Author Citations

 The following COE professors are among the top scientists worldwide selected by Stanford University representing the top 2% of the most-cited scientists with single-year impact in various disciplines.
 The selection is based on the top 100,000 by c-score (with and without self-citations) or a percentile rank of 2% or above.
-The list below includes those […]

-Announcing Fall 2023 PEAK Experiences Awardees
+Fall 2023 PEAK Experiences Awardees for Undergrad Research

-Isolating Plastics to Analyze Pollutants
+Isolating Plastics To Analyze Pollutants

 2022 Stanford University Annual Assessment of Author Citations

-The following COE professors are among the top scientists worldwide selected by Stanford University representing the top 2 percent of the most-cited scientists with single-year impact in various disciplines.
+A group of COE professors are among the top scientists worldwide selected by Stanford University representing the top 2% of the most-cited scientists with single-year impact in various disciplines.
 The selection is based on the top 100,000 by c-score (with and without self-citations) or a percentile rank of 2% or above.
-The list below includes […]

 Investigating the Accumulation of Microplastics in the Environment